chaostoolkit-incubator/community-playground/superpower/README.md

 ## Deploying the application

-You can deploy and run the application using one of the followings:
+You can deploy and run the application using one of the following:

 * [Local](https://github.com/chaosiq/superpower-demo/blob/master/docs/local.md): Run natively on your local machine
 * [Kubernetes (minikube)](https://github.com/chaosiq/superpower-demo/blob/master/docs/minikube.md): Run in Kubernetes in a VM on your local machine